Ross-Davidson-HW/HW-MMOG-research/README.md

 ## Purpose

-This repository is for my research into a number of MMOs hosted here on Git, exploring common issues they encounter and potential solutions that could be implemented to help resolve them.
+This repository is for my research into a number of MMOs hosted here on Git, exploring common issues they encounter and focusing on the network arcitecture and connection types they may use.
+MMOs by their nature must have a heavy reliance on a users connection, and as such the flow of data from the server to the client must be carefully managed.
+This data must not be too heavy on the bandwidth, and quick enough to avoid a desyncronisation issue, rubber banding, or other similar connectionr elated problems that online games can frequently encounter.

 ## Design Methodology